 Read below for additional information about the tests your child may be required to take depending on their grade level.
 For a complete list of tests, including tests with rolling dates, view the full list of city, state and national tests.

-For questions regarding student participation in the New York State Grades 3-8 ELA and Math exams, please see the Student Participation in Grades 3-8 New York State Tests - Family Guide.
+For questions regarding student participation in the New York State Grades 3-8 ELA and Math exams, refer to the annual Student Participation Family Guide.
+The 2022-23 Guide will be made available in the winter.
+The 2021-22 guide remains available for reference.
+Student Participation in Grades 3-8 New York State Tests - Family Guide.

 Elementary Grades (Pre-K–5)